 The use of these columns will vary from state to state.
-To determine exactly how to use these columns, look at the on-line instructions for the state involved.
-Press F1 while a state form is visible on your screen to see on-line state instructions.
+To determine precisely how to use these columns, look at the online instructions for the state involved.
+Press F1 while a state form is visible on your screen to see online state instructions.

 NAEOB (interest only)- This column affects the Federal return only.
 Each letter stands for a different possible adjustment to interest income.
 Type the correct letter in this column (N, A, E, O or B)if applicable.
 If you are unfamiliar with these adjustments, consult a tax reference such as IRS Publication 17.